 c) Where it is not possible for the board to meet the approval of these marks should be undertaken by the Chair, in appropriate consultation with colleagues and following the underlying process and principles of this guidance.
 These decisions should be reported to the next available board.

 d) Once approved, the faculty’s exams officer or other designated member of staff is required to upload the marks to the University’s4 student record system, via the portal.
 The Chair of the module board is required to confirm the accuracy of the marks at the point of upload and confirm that all decisions by the board have been reflected correctly within the upload by verifying these details on Portal, by the date specified by Academic Registry.
-The dates for the current academic year can be found here.
+See dates for the current academic year.

 In the case of INTO UoS student this is recorded on the Joint Venture system, although the principles of the management of marks is identical.